Johor Bahru–Kota Tinggi Highway: Johor Jaya Interchange

 In 2003, the government constructed a new flyover at Johor Jaya complex Interchange.
 At the complex interchange, the road (Jalan Pandan) leads on uphill 50–100 metres north of the interchange.
 The construction of the interchange elevated the highway directly from the point north of the interchange.

 Since 2005, travellers travelling northward would have to turn into a road which connects carrefour before joining the highway after the interchange.
 Travellers coming from Jalan Masai Bahru would have to take the flyover which connects with Tebrau Highway, and travelling northbound without diverting into the road connecting carrefour would lead to vehicles turning off into Jalan Masai Lama.

 After several delays of the project attracting criticism from public, construction on this interchange was completed in June 2007 and it opened for public use.

 Ulu Tiram–Kota Tinggi road

 Under the Ninth Malaysia Plan Project and Iskandar Regional Development Authority (IRDA), the main road between Ulu Tiram and Kota Tinggi was upgraded into dual-carriageway.
 This included the construction of Ulu Tiram Interchange and some bridges along the road.
 The project was started in March 2009 and completed in 2011.

 Jalan Tampoi junctions

-Construction of the Jalan Tampoi directional-T interchange began on 2011 and was completed on 2013.
+Construction of the Jalan Tampoi directional-T interchange began in 2011 and was completed in 2013.